Support Home Analysis Publishing and Open Science Data Hamster

 The tl;dr

-You've been giving us a lot of feedback about data generation times and features!
-In May 2024, following a year of R&D, we'll be rolling out a new system for data generation in Gorilla, Codename: Data Hamster!
-For existing experiments, this will require some data migration which, depending on how many participants you have, could take "a little bit of time" (~ tens of minutes).
-Your data will still be safe within the Azure infrastructure and covered by our existing, extensive data security policies.
-Once this is complete, you'll be able to combine your data across experiment versions and across tasks/questionnaires within Gorilla.
+You've been giving us a lot of feedback about data generation times and features, and we've been listening.
+After a lot of R&D, we've now rolled out a new system for data generation in Gorilla, Codename: Data Hamster!
+This enables you to combine your data across experiment versions and across tasks/questionnaires within Gorilla.

 In short, you can get the number of data files that you need to download down to just two!